cmarmo/python4phd/README.md

 ### Day 2 : 18 / 01 / 2019

-  - Collaborative coding on a proposed use case
+  - Collaborative coding on use cases

-  - Personal use case?
+  - Implementation of a GEOPS group on gitlab.u-psud.fr?